ericaraujophd/25fa-cs112/content/week04/proj04.md

 You may (if you wish) have your program display the starship's new position each time it is updated, rather than just displaying the final position at the end.
 ```

 Your application should have the user enter the vectors in the format expected by your `readFrom(istream&)` method: numbers separated by whitespace.
 (It does not have to parse through curly-brace and comma characters.)
-Likewise, your application can display the starship's position using the format provided by your `writeTo(ostream&)` method -- numbers separated by spaces.
+Likewise, your application can display the starship's position using the format provided by your `writeTo(ostream&)` method—numbers separated by spaces.

 To get you well on your way, your repo contains **App.cpp** and **App.h**.
 These files provide most of what you have to implement to finish this project.
 Just implement the missing TODO parts.